suraj-patel-github/SOLID-Principles-Using-JAVA/README.md

 Applis to inheritance in such a way that the derived class must be completely substitutable for their base classes.
 In other words, if class A is a subtype of class B, then we should be able to replace B with A without interupting the behaviour of the the program.

 I – Interface Segregation Principle (ISP)
-Clients should not be forced to depend on interfaces they do not use.
+This states that the larger interfaces split into smaller ones.
+Because the implementation classes use only the methods that are required.
+We should not farce the client to use the methods that they do not want to use.

 D – Dependency Inversion Principle (DIP)
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.